Fun with amino acids is about having fun with glutamate.

 Using a food processor, blend the first 7 ingredients.
 Then, with the machine running, slowly drizzle in the oil until combined and thick.
 Season to taste with a pinch of salt and pepper.

-Wrapping our tongue up with earthy savory flavors like, mushrooms, beef and Worcestershire are primal tastes that to most people are undeniably good.
-But why are they undeniably good?
+Wrapping our tongue up with earthy, savory flavors like, mushrooms, beef and Worcestershire is primal.
+These are tastes that for most people, are undeniably good.

 Glutamic acid or L-Glutamine…heard of ’em?
-Probably somewhere; it’s widely used in the medical, dietary and scientific industries; it also happens to be amino acid numero uno making up 60% of our skeletal muscle structure and plays a primary role in balancing our brain chemistry.
+Probably somewhere, it’s widely used in the medical, dietary and scientific industries.
+It also happens to be amino acid numero uno, making up 60% of our skeletal muscle structure and plays a primary role in balancing our brain chemistry.

 L-Glutamine is the absorbable form of glutamic acid; an amino acid, that in congruence with GABA (gamma-aminobutyric acid), balances our brain function.
 These two aminos are neurotransmitters; they act like yin and yang in our brains with glutamic acid being the stimulator and GABA being the suppressor.
 These are the most vital/abundant NT’s in your brain.
 They control basic motor function, cognition, keeping your heart pumping, and lungs inflating, etc.